wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **M:**&ensp;Be alert.
 Question, observe, investigate; learn all you can about confusion, how it operates, what it does to you and others.
 By beïng clear about confusion, you become clear of confusion.

-**Q:**&ensp;When I look into myself, I find my strongest desire is to create a monument, to build something which will outlast me.
+**Q:**&ensp;When I look into myself, I find my strongest desire is to creäte a monument, to build something which will outlast me.
 Even when I think of a home, wife and child, it is because it is a lasting, solid testimony to myself.

 **M:**&ensp;Right, build yourself a monument.
 How do you propose to do it?